---

 ```

 `idleTimeoutMinutes` sets how long a sandbox can sit [idle](#idle-timeout) before Railway automatically destroys it.
 Set it high enough to cover the gaps between steps in reconnect workflows, and low enough to avoid paying for idle compute.
-Without it, the sandbox uses the default of 30 minutes.
-The value can range from 1 to 120 minutes.
+Without it, the sandbox uses the plan default.
+The default and allowed range depend on your plan, so see [Idle timeout](#idle-timeout) for the per-plan values.

 ### Examples